-25. Earmarked Revenue Reserves
+22. Earmarked Revenue Reserves

-The SELEP maintains earmarked revenue reserves to manage known financial liabilities and possible risks.
+The SELEP maintains Earmarked revenue reserves to manage known financial liabilities and possible risks.
 Reserves are created by transferring amounts out of the General Fund Balance.
-These reserves are categorised as Restricted use, i.e., reserves for known contractual liabilities.
-Details of the restricted use reserves are as follows:

-There are no time constraints placed upon usage of the SELEP's earmarked revenue reserves.
+There are no time constraints placed upon usage of the SELEP's Earmarked revenue reserves.
 A summary of the balances on the Earmarked Reserves is set out in the following table.